TrackAndTruckDevs/SPF-Framework/docs/api/SPF_Manifest_API.md

 ---
 **`settingsJson` (`const char*`)**
 A JSON string literal containing default values for your plugin's custom settings.
-See the `SPF_Config_API` documentation for more on how this is used.
+This can include simple values (numbers, strings) as well as complex nested objects and arrays.

+For details on how to access these values at runtime, see the [`SPF_Config_API`](SPF_Config_API.md) documentation, which explains both simple and advanced data retrieval.

 ---
 **`keybinds` (`SPF_KeybindsData_C`)**